Xilinx/Alveo-Cards/Docs/loading_ref_proj.md

 cd ./<reference_design_name>/Vivado_Project/
 ```

-1. Run the following TCL script from within the Vivado TCL command line to create and load the design:
+3. Run the following Tcl script from within the Vivado Tcl command line to create and load the design:

 ```bash
 source ./setup.tcl
 ```

-1. A directory with all the project files will be created in:
+4. A directory with all the project files will be created in:

 ```bash
 ./<reference_design_name>/Vivado_Project/<project_name>